East Fire Station

 -

 GVFD’s current facilities do not provide adequate measures to protect firefighter health and safety.
 Stations are not equipped with ample workspace to reduce exposure to carcinogens and proper facilities to clean carcinogens off equipment and gear.
-They also lack a protected space for firefighters to dress for calls.
+Additionally, the current facilities lack ventilation systems that work to reduce exposure and spread of carcinogens throughout the building.

 -